Sergecodes/portfolio/content/featured/ThesisFollowUp/index.md

 showInProjects: true
 ---

 A platform for my university to follow up and track the thesis of postgraduate students.
-I was the senior developer and led a team of developers to execute this project.